OMG! Did Katrina Kaif & Anushka Sharma Hint At Their UNFRIENDLY Relations With Deepika Padukone?

 If you're a fan of Deepika Padukone, you must be well aware about her personal life too.
-We all know that the actress doesn't share warm equation with few divas of the B-town and among others, Katrina Kaif and Anushka Sharma top the list.
+We all know that the actress doesn't share warm equation with a few divas of the B-town and among others, Katrina Kaif and Anushka Sharma top the list.

 Earlier rumours were rife that Deepika might be seen with Katrina/Anushka in Aanand L Rai's film.
-Sadly, owing to her busy work schedule, Deepika had to gave up the film and Katrina and Anushka were finalised by the director.
+Sadly, owing to her busy work schedule, Deepika had to give up the film and Katrina and Anushka were finalised by the director.

 Katrina & Anushka Hint At Their Sour Relations With Dippy?

-Recently, while talking to DNA, Katrina & Anushka indirectly hint at their bitter relations with Deepika and also said that they're happy that these two are working with each other.
+Recently, while talking to DNA, Katrina & Anushka indirectly hinted at their bitter relations with Deepika and also said that they're happy that these two are working with each other.

 Isn't She Hinting At Deepika?